-Our attorneys can carefully review your personal injury case to help you determine its true value.
+Our injury lawyers in Savannah can carefully review your personal injury case to help you determine its true value.
 The value of your case will depend on many different factors, including the gravity of your injuries, your prognosis for recovery, your degree of disability (if any), your income before the accident, your age and overall health, and the amount of insurance coverage available.
 Our lawyers can fight to recover the financial compensation that you need to pay for existing expenses as well as latent needs, such as ongoing physical therapy and rehabilitation.

 How Much Time Do You Have to File a Personal Injury Lawsuit in Hinesville, Georgia?

 The statute of limitations (deadline to file) a personal injury lawsuit in Georgia is two years from the date of the accident, in most cases.
 If there is a delayed discovery of injuries, however, the clock does not start ticking until the date you discovered or reasonably should have discovered that you were hurt.
 There are also other exceptions to the rule, such as if the victim is a minor.
 Always contact an attorney as soon as possible to make sure you meet your time limit.

 If you or a loved one has an injury from any kind of accident in Hinesville, contact a personal injury attorney from Bowen Painter Trial Lawyers to discuss a potential claim.
 We will strive to help you and your family obtain justice by holding one or more parties accountable for your injuries and related losses.
 Our lawyers will answer your legal questions, help you defend your rights and fight for maximum financial compensation on your behalf.